Build responsive ads

 You cannot traffic responsive AdSense tags in Ad Manager.
 Instead, you must implement responsive tags using GPT on the corresponding page.
-Specify the height and width of the AdSense tags according to the standard ad formats supported by Ad Sense, as portrayed in these sample responsive tags.
+Specify the height and width of the AdSense tags according to the display ad formats supported by Ad Sense, as portrayed in these sample implementation of responsive tags.

 Here's an example of how you would implement a responsive ad with AdSense tags using a 320x100 size for mobile, 300x250 for a tablet, and 336x280 for desktop:

 - Implement your responsive Google Publisher Tag on the page.